Ohio Medical Schools—2026-2027 Guide to Acceptance

 But Ohio isn’t only composed of cities.
 The state’s landscape is mostly made up of plains and farmland together with winding river valleys and trees that experience all four seasons—and beaches if you’re on the coast of Lake Erie.

-If you’re a foodie, Ohio is known for some delectable local delights, such as Cincinnati Chilli, which is a comfort food for the ages.
+If you’re a foodie, Ohio is known for some delectable local delights, such as Cincinnati Chili, which is a comfort food for the ages.
 It’s a mildly spiced meat sauce that’s poured over either a hot dog or a platter of spaghetti and then covered with shredded cheddar cheese, onions, and beans and served with hot sauce and oyster crackers.

 Ohio is also known for Pierogies, sauerkraut, Buckeyes (peanut butter and chocolate balls), Sloppy Joe’s, and a breakfast classic called Goetta Hash.
 In addition, Ohio also has an excellent craft beer scene.